 - Loss of balance and your ability to walk

-- Loss of feeling in your arms and legs, which often starts with your inability to feel a pin prick
+- Loss of feeling in the arms and legs, which often starts with not being able to feel a pin prick

 How is CIDP diagnosed?

 Because CIDP is rare, it’s often hard to correctly diagnose the disease, at least at first.
-Healthcare providers can confuse its symptoms with those of GBS, because of the similarity between the diseases.
-If symptoms last longer than 8 weeks, your healthcare provider may suspect CIDP.
+Healthcare providers can confuse its symptoms with those of GBS because of the similarity between the diseases.
+If symptoms last longer than 8 weeks, a provider may suspect CIDP.

-After taking your medical history and doing a physical exam, your healthcare provider may do other tests to confirm a diagnosis including:
+After taking a medical history and doing a physical exam, a healthcare provider may do two or more tests to confirm a diagnosis.
+These may include:

 - Blood and urine tests

-- A nerve conduction study to look for myelin damage in peripheral nerves.
-This test is sometimes called an electromyogram.
-It involves using low electrical currents to test nerve function and response.
+- A nerve conduction study (electromyogram) to look for myelin damage in peripheral nerves.
+This involves using low electrical currents to test nerve function and response.

 How is CIDP treated?

 Treatment for CIDP is often effective.
-Some studies show that up to 80% of people respond well to therapy.
-Because it is an autoimmune disorder, healthcare providers use medicines that suppress your immune response to treat CIDP.
-Your medical team tailors your treatment to you and closely monitors your progress.
+Some studies show that up to 4 in 5 people respond well to therapy.
+Because it's an autoimmune disorder, healthcare providers use medicines that suppress the immune response to treat CIDP.
+Medical teams tailor your treatment to each person and closely monitor their progress.
 Treatments for CIDP include:

 - Immunosuppresive medicines